Ferdinand Piëch

-Educated as an engineer, Piëch influenced the development of numerous significant cars including the Porsche 911, Audi Quattro and notably, the Bugatti Veyron, which as of 2012 was the fastest, most powerful and most expensive road legal automobile ever built.
-Due to his influence on the automobile industry, Piëch was named the Car Executive of the Century in 1999 and was inducted into the Automotive Hall of Fame in 2014.
+A grandson of Ferdinand Porsche, Piëch began his career at Porsche before moving to Audi, where he was instrumental in transforming the brand into a formidable competitor to Mercedes-Benz and BMW, thanks to groundbreaking models like the Audi Quattro and the Audi 100.
+Trained as an engineer, Piëch had a profound impact on the design and engineering of several iconic vehicles, including the Porsche 911, Porsche 917, Audi Quattro, and most notably the Bugatti Veyron, which, as of 2012, held the title of the fastest, most powerful, and most expensive road-legal car ever produced.
+Due to his significant contributions to the automotive industry, Piëch was named "Car Executive of the Century" in 1999 and was inducted into the Automotive Hall of Fame in 2014.

 Biography

-Piëch was born in Vienna, Austria, to Louise (née Porsche; Ferdinand's daughter) and Anton Piëch, a lawyer.
-He studied at the Lyceum Alpinum Zuoz and graduated from the ETH Zurich, Switzerland, in 1962, with a degree in mechanical engineering, having written a master thesis about the development of a Formula One (F1) engine.
-At the same time, Porsche was involved in F1 and developed an 8-cylinder engine for the Porsche 804.
+Piëch was born in Vienna, Austria, to Louise (née Porsche; daughter of Ferdinand Porsche) and Anton Piëch, a lawyer.
+He studied at the Lyceum Alpinum Zuoz and graduated in 1962 from ETH Zurich in Switzerland with a degree in mechanical engineering, having written a master's thesis on the development of a Formula One (F1) engine.
+At the same time, Porsche was involved in F1, developing an eight-cylinder engine for the Porsche 804.